 Let’s start with the ultra basic: “What is a mortgage?”

 You’ve undoubtedly heard the word “mortgage” thrown around a million times.
-In the literal sense, it is defined as “death pledge” in the French language, meaning the mortgage is effectively terminated when paid off or the property is repossessed (foreclosed) if not paid as agreed.
+In the literal sense, it is defined as a “death pledge” in the French language, meaning the mortgage is effectively terminated when paid off or the property is repossessed (foreclosed) if not paid as agreed.

 How Mortgages Work